Imatest saved settings (INI files)

 INI files are updated during Imatest runs when settings are changed in input dialog boxes (Settings windows), in the Settings and INI file settings menus of the Imatest main window, or when the INI file is edited (see below).

-You don’t need to know the exact location of imatest-v2.ini in Imatest 3.7+ because Imatest has a full set of utilities for locating, editing, saving, and loading it.
+You don’t need to know the exact location of imatest-v2.ini because Imatest has a full set of utilities for locating, editing, saving, and loading it.

 The path name of the default Imatest settings file is

-where $APPDATA$ is an environment variable equivalent to C:Usersuser_nameAppDataRoaming In Windows Vista/7 (English).
-The full English-language Vista/7-10 path name for imatest-v2.ini is C:Usersuser_nameAppDataRoamingImatestimatest-v2.ini.
+where %APPDATA% is an environment variable equivalent to C:\Users\user_name\AppData\Roaming In Windows 7-10 (English).
+The full English-language Windows 7-10 path name for imatest-v2.ini is C:\Users\user_name\AppData\Roaming\Imatest\imatest-v2.ini.
 The name may be different in other operating systems and languages.
+You can see the name by clicking on the Manage Settings button in the Data or Help tab on the right of the Imatest main window.

 |INI FILES are text files structured so that

-Value may be a number, an array of numbers, or a character string.
+Value may be a number, an array of numbers, or a character string (which can be blank).
 INI files are readable, but the meaning is not always obvious.
 See the Imatest INI Reference for more details.

 |EXAMPLEdispwelcome = 1 means display the Welcome screen when Imatest is started.edfile is location of the image editor, used to display saved screens in interactive modules (Rescharts, etc.)||[imatest]